 Lillian Smith was one of the first white southern authors to speak out publicly against the evils of segregation.

 She was shamed, ridiculed and silenced for her beliefs.

-This documentary will explore her courageous legacy and the life journey that led to her awakening.
+This documentary will explore her literary achievements, courage and the life journey that led to her awakening.

-Just as important, we'll address the explosive problems our society is facing today--issues that Lillian Smith confronted head-on from the 1930s until her death in 1966.
+Just as important, we'll show her relevance today as we face the same racial issues that Lillian Smith contested from the 1930s until her death in 1966.

-By the time she published a bestselling novel in 1944, her moral compass was finely tuned to the changes needed in the southern U.S., and she spent the next two decades confronting the ugly institution of segregation, saying that it harmed whites as much as blacks.
-Today her creative spirit lives on at the Lillian E. Smith Center, Piedmont College.
+By the time she published a bestselling novel in 1944, her moral compass was finely tuned to the changes needed in the southern U.S. Today her creative spirit lives on at the Lillian E. Smith Center, Piedmont College.

 In October 2017, the Southern Documentary Fund (SDF), a nonprofit arts organization and leading advocate for powerful southern storytelling, added the project to its roster of films that "aim to bring injustice to light, and to reveal truths, large and small, about the world around us."

 If you would like to support this project with a tax-deductible donation, please visit the SDF webpage.